 Signs of a Good Couples Therapist

 A good couples therapist or marriage counselor is an advocate for repairing and strengthening relationships (as opposed to throwing in the towel).
-At Well Marriage Center, our counselors practice what’s called marriage-friendly marriage counseling (as opposed to marriage-neutral counseling).
+At Well Marriage Center, our counselors practice what’s called pro-relationship marriage counseling (as opposed to marriage-neutral counseling).
 This means our number one goal is to help couples stay together.
 This approach helps alleviate some of the anxiety couples might feel toward counseling, where they fear that counseling might make the relationship worse—if not lead to divorce.
 You can learn more about our Wellness Model here.

 Additional signs of a good couples therapist or marriage counselor include: